 Clear highs and mids, with just enough low end.

-Clarity and separation of highs, mids, and bass is phenomenal.
+The clarity and separation of highs, mids, and bass are phenomenal.

 Very revealing.
 If your mix sounds good on these, it will translate extremely well to other sources.

 Minimal changes required after the initial mix-down.
 Very accurate and true.

 They may not provide the punch that people are looking for.
 You may have to upgrade to the HS8’s or add a subwoofer.

 What these monitors are good for

 Hip-Hop production.
 Some were saying that while they are good for the genre, don’t buy them solely for this purpose as the bass may be a bit difficult to mix.
 There’s simply not much there, and it’s been said that if you can hear the bass on these, you have too much.

 Your home speaker set up.
 Definitely don’t buy these expecting them to bring the house down.
 They are reference monitors and won’t do very well if you need something loud and entertaining.